beaker-project/beaker/documentation/index.rst

 ====================

 The best way to interact with Beaker developers and users is in the `#beaker
-<irc://chat.freenode.net/beaker>`_ IRC channel on irc.freenode.net.
+<irc://irc.libera.chat/beaker>`_ IRC channel on irc.libera.chat.
 The Beaker
 developers monitor this channel, and development discussions often happen there.